Winter in Connecticut used to be brutal.

 Cross-Country Skiing through Connecticut in December

-This sport is not my favorite.
-It’s a lot of effort for infrequent and always short bursts of trips downhill.
+This sport takes a lot of effort for infrequent and short bursts of trips downhill.

 Some options for cross-country skiing in Connecticut are: